 Cranberry is a potent defense against urinary tract infections due to its ability to make the bladder lining too "slippery" to adhere to.
 Full of antioxidants, cranberry also has antiviral properties and prevents plaque formation on teeth.
 Cranberry can be taken in a capsule or as juice (make sure it is unsweetened).

 Elderberry is used as a remedy for viral infections like the flu and common cold.
 Elder stimulates the circulation, causing sweating, effectively cleansing the body.
 Elderberry syrup is the common delivery method and 1-3 tablespoons can be taken per day during infection.
 Leaves, roots, seeds, and berries of the raw plant contain cyanide-producing compounds and should not be consumed without cooking properly.

-An important volatile oil found in lemon balm contains antiviral properties.
+An important volatile compound found in lemon balm contains antiviral properties.
 Lemon balm leaf makes a tasty tea that can also relieve upset stomach and promote calm.
-May be unsafe to consume during some pregnancies, so check with your doctor on that one.
+It may be unsafe to consume during some pregnancies, so check with your doctor on that one.

 Licorice is antiviral and antibacterial.
 It is commonly used for gastric ulcers as it kills H. pylori that causes ulcers without upsetting the stomach.
 Steep these antiviral herbs as a tea and drink by itself or blended with other herbal teas.
 Avoid during pregnancy.

 Mullein-infused oil is a great remedy for ear problems, including ear infection, especially when combined with garlic.
 Use the mullein flowers to create an infused oil.

 As antiviral herbs, olive leaf is used to treat the flu, common cold and herpes.
 Olive leaf can be taken as a tincture, capsule or tea mixed with mint.
 Avoid during pregnancy.